We become God’s peculiar treasure by obeying His voice and keeping His covenants, including those in the temple endowment and marriage.

 The examples of three former BYU swimmers who made a difference in their respective spheres can inspire us to do the same.

-The most needed service is rarely planned.
-It gives purpose to knowledge, making the value of our education increasing and eternal.
+The most-needed service is rarely planned.
+Service gives purpose to knowledge, making the value of our education increasing and eternal.

 The Lord has given talents or "goods" to each of us, which we can use to bless those around us and in turn become more like Him.